 Capital Stock and Franchise Taxes.
-These taxes generated \$1,025.9 million for the Commonwealth in fiscal year 2005, or 4.2 percent of General Fund Commonwealth revenues.
+These taxes generated \$1,080.9 million for the Commonwealth in fiscal year 2006, or 4.2 percent of General Fund Commonwealth revenues.
 They are levied on the capital stock value of domestic and foreign corporations doing business or having property or capital employed in Pennsylvania on that portion of capital stock value apportionable to Pennsylvania under a statutory formula.

 Capital stock and franchise tax tentative payments are payable quarterly based on 90 percent of the tax liability of the year preceding the immediate prior year.
-Under current law, the General Fund tax rate for tax years that began in 2006 is 4.99 mills, having been reduced from 5.99 mills effective January 1, 2006.
-The fiscal year 2007 budget proposes to further reduce the 2006 tax rate by an additional 0.1 mills.
-This tax is scheduled to be phased out by annual rate reductions through 2010 under legislation enacted in 2002 and amended in 2003.
+Under current law, the General Fund tax rate for tax years that began in 2006 is 4.89 mills, having been reduced from 5.99 mills effective January 1, 2006.
+This tax is scheduled to be phased out by annual rate reductions through 2010 under legislation enacted in 2002 and amended in 2003 and 2006.

 Cigarette Tax.
-Collections of this tax totaled \$784.4 million in fiscal year 2005, or 3.2 percent of General Fund Commonwealth revenues.
+Collections of this tax totaled \$792.1 million in fiscal year 2006, or 3.1 percent of General Fund Commonwealth revenues.
 The tax is imposed and assessed on the sale or possession of cigarettes within the Commonwealth.
 It is levied on the consumer but is collected by the sale of stamps and meter units to dealers who affix them to each package.
 The current rate is \$1.35 per package of 20 cigarettes, which was increased by 31 cents in 2002 and further increased by 35 cents effective in 2004.
 The 6 percent sales tax is also imposed on the retail sale of cigarettes.
 A portion of the collections from the tax are transferred to a special fund for children's health insurance and to a special fund for preserving farmland.
 Additionally, an amount approximately equal to 25 cents per pack is transferred to the Healthcare Provider Retention Account.

 Inheritance and Estate Taxes.
-Collections of these taxes were \$716.1 million in fiscal year 2005, or 2.9 percent of General Fund Commonwealth revenues.
+Collections of these taxes were \$745.2 million in fiscal year 2006, or 2.9 percent of General Fund Commonwealth revenues.
 The inheritance tax is levied on the value of property transferred to heirs of a deceased person.
 Prior to July 1, 2000, the tax rate was 6 percent of the value, if passing to lineal heirs, and 15 percent if passing to collateral heirs.
 Effective July 1, 2000, the tax rate on transfers to parents, grandparents and lineal descendents was lowered to 4.5 percent and a new tax rate of 12 percent on transfers to siblings was established.
 The estate tax is a "pick-up" tax in the amount of the maximum federal tax credit less State death taxes paid.
 Counties collect the inheritance and estate tax, which is due within nine months following the death of the person whose property is being transferred.